-- 1. Recovers session key by decrypting using his private key - 2.
-Decrypts message using the session key
+- 1) Recovers session key by decrypting using his private key - 2) Decrypts message using the session key can use both services on same message

 Confidentiality service provides no assurance to the receiver as to the identity of sender (i.e. no authentication).
 Only provides confidentiality for sender that only the recipient can read the message (and no one else)